 As cliché as it sounds, I felt a rollercoaster of emotions and feelings the next few days.
 I wasn’t myself at school and felt completely disconnected from Stern-my classes, my business school friends, or anything else.
 Figuring out what I was planning to do after receiving my degree from Stern now seemed trivial, and I just wanted to be in Florida to do something for the community.
 For the majority of the next week, I was extremely confused.
 Parkland was voted the safest city in Florida.
 Parkland is a town of 32,000 people.
 Parkland is my home.
 How could this happen in my home?
 A place where I experienced so much joy as a child.
 As a teenager.
 Basketball games, birthday parties, sleepovers, homecomings, proms, graduations, town parades.
 Parkland almost seemed like this safe haven where everything was going to be okay.
 It suddenly turned into my worst nightmare.

 My Facebook newsfeed is still flooded with stories, pictures, and information about the victims.
 It seems like everyone I knew from Parkland knew someone who was killed or injured in the shooting.
 Reading the stories of parents and friends of these individuals was challenging and heart-breaking.
+I can’t imagine how the students and teachers who were present on that day and survived felt.
+I’m almost certain many will be suffering from PTSD after witnessing it.
+I cannot imagine having to return to a place after watching that tragedy unfold there weeks earlier.

 The following weekend, my sister and I headed to our house in Philadelphia (our family relocated when I was in undergrad).
 Driving home from the train station, we saw a “Pray for Parkland” sign on the outskirts of Philly.
 We all began tearing up a bit.
 At home, we would turn on the TV to see George Stephanopoulos and Anderson Cooper report from the two main intersections of Parkland; my parents seemed a bit more shaken up than me and my sister.
 From this day forward, my mom claims that gun control is now her number one voting issue, and this tragedy has made her want to become politically more involved.